jewelsofthought/neshama/site/posts/judaica/path_of_blessing.md

 # Notes on The Path of Blessing

-These are my personal notes that I made when I read: Prager, Rabbi Marcia (1998) _Path Of Blessings: Experiencing the Energy and Abundance of the Divine_, Jewish Lights.
+These are my personal notes that I made when I read: Prager, Rabbi Marcia (1998) _Path Of Blessings: Experiencing the Energy and Abundance of the Divine_, published by Jewish Lights.
 When I make notes, they are just to jog my own memory of the book, so I am aware that they may not always make sense to the general reader.
 However, I hope they are of some use to you, and perhaps also inspire you to read the book itself.
 The ideas that I put in square brackets do not come from the writer of the book, but are my own responses as I read; references to ‘Zalman’ mean Rabbi Zalman Shachter-Shalomi (z’l).

 ## Introduction

+### <i>Bracha</i> (blessing)

-- **Bracha** (blessing) is really mindfulness practice
+ A blessing is really mindfulness practice.

-- **Triangle** of G-d – us – the world
+  **NOTE**: One could compare it to a mantra or chant.
+It has a certain protocol of engagement that is consistent, and thus meaningful.
+Before eating, express your gratitude, with a specific blessing.
+When you wake up in the morning, express your thanks at being alive again.
+Most religions have this sort of practice of blessing according to certain specific prayers at specific times.{.note}

+### Triangle

+We comprise a triangle of G-d, us & the world &mdash; which itself consists of a triangle of my family, my community, and the world around me.

+  **NOTE**: I prefer to think of it like a circle (as this fits in more with Kabbalistic views), rather than a triangle.
+The three aspects of the circle are the inner circle (with its centre), the border that both encloses and defines the circle and finally the "outside" of the circle.{.note}

-- **Gratitude** and love practice
+### **Gratitude** practice

+  **NOTE**: As mentioned above, the practice is one of gratitude.
+To see the things in the light, rather than to seek the darkness that is also intrinsic.{.note}

+### Prayer

-- **Prayer** in temple of the heart (Rabbis)
+Your prayer must take place in temple of the heart, according to our Rabbis.

-- ‘Our people’ shows my starting point and does not exclude non-Jews
+  **NOTE**: When praying, one should remove all distractions, focusing on the task you are performing "with all your heart and soul".
+One closes the mind, and opens the heart.{.note}

 ## The spiritual practice of _brakhot_

 - A _bracha_ separates a moment to make it holy